Key Takeaways

 Once I learned the right shortcuts, everything changed.
 Now, I can copy and paste with ease, saving valuable time during work or personal tasks.

-In this guide, I’ll share the easiest ways to copy and paste on your laptop using both the keyboard and mouse.
+In this guide, I’ll share the easiest ways on how to copy and paste on laptop using both the keyboard and mouse.
 Whether you’re using Windows 10 or 11, this will make your life simpler.

 How Sarah Learned the Art of Copy and Paste on Her Laptop